Introduction

 of 0xef 0xbb 0xef as the first three bytes in the SVG file.
 This

-will be fixed in a future version of pandoc
+is fixed in recent versions of pandoc

 Images - Captions and Links to Images